 You can paste the add ons to circles or squares of wood and hang them where the “o” goes.
 There are several Etsy shops that sell cutouts that fit the transfers perfectly.
 I ordered mine from this Etsy shop.
 I like that she includes a leaf which can be used for fall or for Canada Day.

 After you’ve created your beautiful sign, you’ll want to be sure you clean your transfers using these tips!

 Here is a short video from Chalk Couture showing briefly how they made the sign.

 Of course, the Welcome sign is great as it is.
 But, I’ve seen other variations to the chalk couture welcome porch sign too, such as:

-- Putting the Welcome Sign Add on designs on wooden shapes, circle or squares & using magnets or Command strips to secure them to the sign.
+- Putting the Chalk Couture Welcome Porch Sign Add on designs on wooden simple shapes, wood circles or squares & using magnets or Command strips to secure them to the sign.

 - Using the Dog transfer where the “o” goes

 - Using the Cat transfer in place of the ‘”o”